Fat Albert and the Cosby Kids: Origins and history

 The character Fat Albert first appeared in Bill Cosby's stand-up comedy routine "Buck Buck," as recorded on his 1967 album Revenge.
 The stories were based upon Cosby's tales about growing up in inner city North Philadelphia.
 In 1969, Cosby and veteran animator Ken Mundie brought Fat Albert to animation in a prime-time special entitled Hey, Hey, Hey, It's Fat Albert.

 The special, which aired on NBC, was a hybrid of live action and animation.
 The music for the special was written and performed by jazz pianist/keyboardist Herbie Hancock in 1969 and was released on the Warner Bros. album Fat Albert Rotunda.
 For the animated portion of the special, it was necessary to develop the actual appearance of each of the Fat Albert Gang's characters.
 For this, Ken Mundie relied on animator Amby Paliwoda, a former Disney artist.
 Paliwoda not only created all the Gang's characters, but painted a "group portrait" which was eventually shown on the front page of TV Guide magazine shortly before the showing of the special.

 The producers wanted NBC to bring Fat Albert to Saturday mornings, but the network programming managers rejected this because the series was too educational.
 Bill Cosby and a new production company, Filmation Associates, then took the property to CBS.
-The Fat Albert gang's character images were primarily created by the artist Randy Hollar, with the assistance of one-time Disney animator Michelle McKinney, under the direction of Ken Brown.
+The Fat Albert gang's character images were primarily created by the artist Randy Hollar, with the assistance of one-time Disney animator Michelle McKinney, under the direction of Ken Brown.Filmation provided the animation for the show while the opening sequence and the unaired 1971 pilot were outsourced and animated to Japanese production company Toei Animation.

 Retitled Fat Albert and the Cosby Kids, the series premiered on September 9, 1972, on CBS.
 Production lasted for 12 years, though production of the series was not continuous.
 It also spent another season in first-run syndication (1984–85).
 Three prime-time holiday specials (Halloween, Christmas, and Easter) featuring the characters were also produced.
 Like most Saturday morning cartoons of the era, Fat Albert and the Cosby Kids contained an adult laugh track, which was eliminated during the final season.
 The series was rerun on NBC Saturday mornings and on the USA Network in 1989.

 In the late 1990s, Bill Cosby developed a second animated series, Little Bill, which was intentionally designed to look different from Fat Albert.
 The executive producer of Little Bill, Janice Burgess, stated that the Fat Albert character was "more broadly comic" and exaggeratedly cartoonish than Little Bill.
-However, the two shows shared similar educational messages and were both based on Cosby's childhood in Philadelphia.
+However, the two shows shared similar educational messages.